plantnet/malpolon/README.md

 ## Examples

 Examples using the GeoLifeCLEF 2022 and 2023 datasets are provided in the `examples` folder.
+Instructions about how to train and perform predictions with your models can be found in the README file of said folder.

 ## Documentation